iNecas/theforeman.org/plugins/foreman_remote_execution/0.0/index.md

 ## 1.1 Components

-The whole remote execution system is pluggable making it easy to add more providers of communication later.
-Therefore it's split into several components that must be installed.
+The whole remote execution system is pluggable, making it easy to add more providers of communication later.
+Therefore it's split into several components that must be installed on Foreman  and Foreman Proxy.

 <table class="table table-bordered table-condensed">
   <tr>